paoloitaliani/Text-Classification/README.md

 <p align="center"><img src="images/image1.png" width=400></p>

 SVMs don't support multi-class classification natively, but there are different approaches that solve this problem.
 The function LinearSVC from the scikit-learn package implements by default the One-vs-Rest approach that is based on splitting the multi-class dataset into multiple binary classification problems.
 An hyperplane is constructed for each class and each hyperplane separates the points of a the given class from the points of the remaining classes.
 The way this hyperplanes are defined is equivalent to the two classes case discussed above.
-The picture below shows a graphical representation of the hyperplanes in the case where we have only two explanatory variables
+The picture below shows a graphical representation of the hyperplanes in the case where we have only two explanatory variables.

 <p align="center"><img src="images/image2.png" width=400></p>